How to apply decalsAugust 13, 2008 at 2:35 pm | Posted in How-to | 57 Comments

 4. Once the decal is on your gunla, you can still adjust or reposition the decal.
 Once you’re satisfied with the position, use the dry end of the cotton bud to gently roll over decal to absorb extra water.

-If you’ve got cash to spend, try using Mr Mark Setter.
-To use it, apply some on the surface of your gunpla before you apply the water-slide decal (before step ).
-Then you apply some directly on top of your decal (after step ).
+I would also recommend using Mr Mark Setter.
 The purpose of Mr Mark Setter is to make the decal stick better to your gunpla surface and to give the appearance that the decal was actually ‘painted’ on your gunpla.
-It’s just optional, the decals still look fine without it.

 This is how you’re supposed to use it: